Litterbox/notes/week_07_rails/intro_to__rails/readme.md

 - We need to edit something in our config file!
 Go to database.yml
 - See that it is using NAMEOFAPP_development so we need to fix that
-- How do we do that? createdb NAMEOFAPP_development
+- How do we do that? rake db:create

 - when this is done try rails server again and look at the app